expressots/expresso-site-doc/docs/cli/generate.md

 :::

 :::info
 All usecases, controllers and dtos are being created inside of the `useCases` folder.
-This is not set on the stone, it might change in the soon future.
+This is not set on the stone, it might change in the future.
 :::

-## Expresso TS Config File
+## ExpressoTS config file

 The configuration file is located in the root folder of the project and it's called `expressots.config.ts`.
 This file is used to configure the CLI and the project.